Yod in Astrology

 The word Yod comes from the Hebrew letter י (yod), the smallest letter in the Hebrew alphabet.
 The astrological pattern borrows the name because the drawn shape on a chart wheel resembles that letter: a narrow triangle pointing toward the apex.

 Three things share the name outside astrology.
 In medicine, a Yod is a chemical symbol for iodine.
 In religious scholarship, a Yod is the Hebrew character itself.
-And colloquially, Finger of God refers to anything pointed or fated.
-This page is about the astrological pattern, and the Finger of God nickname here is metaphorical, not theological.
+In astrology, Finger of God is a metaphorical nickname for the shape and focus of the figure, not a theological claim.

 Two sextiles plus two quincunxes, closing on one point